Jura Z6 Review

 Big doesn’t mean ugly though.
-This has a clean, crisp and classic style to it.
-The design team at Jura haven’t worried about intricate designs or detailing, they have produced a stylish, simple machine that looks great, but it is a bit deeper than that.
+This has a clean, crisp, and classic style to it.
+The design team at Jura hasn’t worried about intricate designs or detailing, they have produced a stylish, simple machine that looks great, but it is a bit deeper than that.

 The Jura Z6 is a coffee machine that gives the first impression of a kitchen appliance that you can trust.
 This won’t let you down, it is built to last and will perform its job with ruthless efficiency.

 So what specific jobs will it be performing and how?
 Well, first let’s put a few figures against the size that we were referring to above.
 It measures 12.6 x 17.72 x 14.76 inches – as we said, it’s pretty big.